 These are three of the biggest names in the budget WordPress hosting space — Bluehost are part of the massive EIG parent company (a huge conglomerate company that also offers hosting under a number of other brand names as well), while DreamHost and SiteGround are both extremely well-established independent web hosts.

-To help you to make your decision, I’ll divide this comparison into seven sections:
+To help you to make your decision, I’ll divide this comparison into seven sections: Brief summary and introductions, Features, User experience/dashboard, Performance, Support, Pricing and Recommendations and conclusions.

 A Quick Summary of Bluehost vs DreamHost vs SiteGround